gmednick/gabemednick/content/authors/gabe/_index.md

 ---

-I started my journey into the physical and biological sciences with an interest in osteopathic medicine.
-In the process of completing a biochemistry and molecular biology degree, I developed a deep interest in both physical chemistry and biochemistry.
-My curiosity resulted in a PhD focussed on sensory transduction pathways and light sensing mechanisms in bacteria.
-After which, I spent two years in a teaching postdoctorate role that implemented innovative teaching practices in chemistry and biology.
+My journey into the physical and biological sciences started with an interest in osteopathic medicine.
+In the process of completing a biochemistry and molecular biology degree, my interest in the structure and function of the human body turned into a fascination with the invisible structure and function of the cell.
+I developed a deep interest in both physical chemistry and biochemistry, and my curiosity resulted in a PhD focussed on sensory transduction pathways and light sensing mechanisms in bacteria.
+After finishing my PhD, I developed and implemented innovative teaching practices in chemistry and biology at the university level.
 More recently (2018-2020), I worked as a senior scientist for a small startup with an emphasis on DNA and RNA synthesis.

-My current passion and professional pursuit includes **computational biology** and **data science**.
+I love R&D, innovation and invention but my current professional passions are data science and bioinformatics.
+The ability to drive development and decision making, create and optimize value, and draw insight are central aspects of my professional passion.